emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ::: tip

-   By creating a rule, it allows Kafka messages matching the rule to be further transformed and filtered if needed, and then forwarded to other rule actions, like different bridges.
+Creating a rule allows Kafka messages matching the rule to be further transformed and filtered if needed, and then forwarded to other rule actions, like different bridges.
 Refer to the [Rules](./rules.md) for more information on creating rules.
 The MQTT topics defined in **Topic Mapping** will start having messages published to them without further configuration.

 :::